 || Download Application

-Outline of key sessions of the Conflict Resolution curriculum
+Outline of key sessions of the CRR curriculum

 - Instinct or Intellect - Understanding where anger and conflict resides in the brain (limbic system and cortex).

 - Instinctual Patterns/Familiar Feelings - Where we learn our patterns in conflict and how our brain automatically reverts to the familiar conflicting styles.

 - Understanding Relationships - How they start and traverse through stages.

 - Four Types of Agreements - Setting up relationships to be healthy.Four Levels of Violence - How they play a role in day-to-day conflict.